front ensemble coordinator

 Battery Technician - tenors

 Benjamin graduated from Moore High School and received instruction from band directors such as Marc Mueller, Greg Mangus, and Jeremy Parr.
 His involvement with Resistance began in 2011, and is a founding member of the ensemble.
 After 5 years of marching with the ensemble he aged out in 2016.
 He now teaches at Choctaw High School and is an engineering student at Oklahoma City Community College.
-This is his third year teaching with the ensemble as a tenor, and visual technician.
+This is his fourth year teaching with the ensemble as a tenor, and visual technician.

 Brian Dailey began his pursuit of a music career at the University of Oklahoma in 2008.
 There, he studied percussion with Dr. Lance Drege, Dr. Ricardo Coelho de Souza, and Dr. Nathan Daughtrey.
 In 2010, Brian won the spot of tenor captain with the Boston Crusaders Drum & Bugle Corps, a world-class organization that competes in the Drum Corps International circuit.
 As a member of the Boston Crusaders, he spent the summer touring and competing around the country.